benefits of honey image

 Wondering where I will drip

 PS: Give your posting some time to load and be published on this page.
-I've not made it work automatically due to spamming concerns.
+It's not made to work automatically due to spamming concerns.
+Please note that only comments relevant to this page will be published.

 From the commercial point of view the beekeepers are driven only towards profit.
 They dont really care about the bees and mother nature.
 Actually almost all the things that we eat today has been genetically manipulated.
 Chickens, eggs, fruits etc. There will come a time when humans will be also be part of this manipulation.